mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 (...)
 ```

-For those of you that want to understand, what's going on, use `-v` to enable the verbose mode.
-It will going
+For those of you that want the detailed view of what is going on, use `-v` to enable the verbose mode.
+It will get
-to be a lot chattier then, but one can see what parts of the toolchain are called, and how:
+a lot chattier then, but you can see what the different parts of the toolchain are called, and how they work:

 ```bash
 $ pio run -v
 (...)
 ```

-A lot of detailed but very helpful messages pop up, showing what is compiled, and how i.e. `esptool` is used
+A lot of detailed but very helpful messages pop up, showing what is compiled, and how, i.e., `esptool` is used
 to combine boot loader and firmware.

 We can use the xtensa-specific `objdump` to inspect the firmware ELF file:

 ```bash